archerzz/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/developer.md

 * Released clients have APIs which take `CancellationToken` but DPG generated APIs take [RequestContext](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/src/RequestContext.cs#L15) and `CancellationToken` is one of the property of it.
 * Released clients have APIs which take input model and return output model but DPG APIs take [RequestContent](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/src/RequestContent.cs#L18) instead of input model and return [Response](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/src/Response.cs) instead of output model.

-  For this experiment we will add convenient method with the same method signature as released client API.
-In the convenient method implementation we will convert input model to `RequestContent`, call underline generated protocol method and convert `Response` to Output model.
+  For this experiment we will add convenience method with the same method signature as released client API.
+In the convenience method implementation we will convert input model to `RequestContent`, call underline generated protocol method and convert `Response` to Output model.

   In order to convert input model to RequestContent and Response to output model, we have to added internal [ToRequestContent(InputModel model)](https://github.com/ShivangiReja/azure-sdk-for-net/blob/MetricsAdvisor-Experiment/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/src/Models/DataFeedDetail.Serialization.cs#L493) and [FromResponse(Response response)](https://github.com/ShivangiReja/azure-sdk-for-net/blob/MetricsAdvisor-Experiment/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/src/Models/DataFeedDetail.Serialization.cs#L487) methods.

 ### 3. Pick a list of Metrics Advisor APIs to do the experiment

-As there are many APIs, working on the full list of APIs and adding convenient methods can be time-consuming.
+As there are many APIs, working on the full list of APIs and adding convenience methods can be time-consuming.
 To prove the concept of grow up story, we have selected a list of APIs to test based on the following criteria:

 * APIs exposed from both MetricsAdvisorAdministrationClient and MetricsAdvisorClient
 * Contains a mixture of all four http methods:  GET, POST, DELETE, PATCH